RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_UNIFIED_WORK_AREAS``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default, which specifies that the C Program Heap and the RTEMS Workspace will be separate.
+    If this configuration option is undefined, then there will be separate memory pools for the RTEMS Workspace and C Program Heap.

 DESCRIPTION:
-    When defined, the C Program Heap and the RTEMS Workspace will be one pool of memory.
+    In case this configuration option is defined, then the RTEMS Workspace and the C Program Heap will be one pool of memory.

-    When not defined, there will be separate memory pools for the RTEMS Workspace and C Program Heap.

 NOTES:
     Having separate pools does have some advantages in the event a task blows a